 With your design carved, it's time to clean up.
 Use a damp towel or an air-powered duster to remove bits of pumpkin debris that might be clinging to your pumpkin's surface, then use a paper towel dipped in alcohol or bathroom cleaner to gently swab away the excess marker.
 If you can't get it all, don't worry—it won't affect how the pumpkin looks in the dark.

 Carved pumpkins have a very short shelf life.
 You can extend it by coating the cut surfaces in oil to slow the inevitable drying out that occurs.
 I like to use a can of nonstick cooking spray.
 Apply a light coating inside and out on all cut surfaces, and gently spread it around with a paper towel.

 Should your pumpkin start to dry out and shrivel before your Halloween party commences, you can plump it back up and revive the design by soaking the whole pumpkin in a bathtub or cooler full of cold water for a couple of hours.

 Finally, notice one last time that your design still looks nothing like the photograph you printed.
 You may panic a bit now if you'd like, but that panic will be short-lived.

 Step 18: Light It!

-For the best results, set the candle inside the pumpkin off to the side so that the flame is not directly visible when viewing the pumpkin from head on.
+For the best results, set the candle inside the pumpkin off to the side, so that the flame is not directly visible when viewing the pumpkin head-on.
 And make sure that the room is dark enough!
 You want to see the inside of the pumpkin and the light working its way through the flesh only—exterior lighting can ruin the effect.

 You may notice that there appear to be some sort of flames coming out of my sister's scalp.
 This is because my sister's hair was so dark that the photo contained very little detail.
 Instead, I felt an uncontrollable urge to set her head on fire.